 Finally, the app has an Ear Tip Sizing Test to let the wearer find out the best seal.
 A series of sounds will be played to determine the quality of the seal, with Small, Medium and Large sizes available in the case.

-Other options include the 2019 Cambridge Audio’s Melomania 1.
-Battery life is 45 hours in total, the sound is much better and you can currently get them for under £100.
+Other options include the Cambridge Audio Melomania 1.
+Battery life is 45 hours, the sound is much better and you can get the for less.